 In 2011, the Government set a goal for Smokefree 2025.
 The goal aims to reduce smoking prevalence to minimal levels.

-The Ministry of Health believes vaping products have the potential to make a contribution to the Smokefree 2025 goal and could disrupt the significant inequities that are present.
+The Ministry of Health considers vaping products have the potential to make a contribution to the Smokefree 2025 goal and could disrupt the significant inequities that are present.

 The potential of vaping products to help improve public health depends on the extent to which they can act as a route out of smoking for New Zealand’s 550,000 daily smokers, without providing a route into smoking for children and non-smokers.

-Expert opinion is that vaping products are significantly less harmful than smoking tobacco but not completely harmless.
+Expert opinion is that vaping products are much less harmful than smoking tobacco but not completely harmless.
 A range of toxicants have been found in vapour including some cancer causing agents but, in general, at levels much lower than found in cigarette smoke or at levels that are unlikely to cause harm.
-Smokers switching to vaping products are highly likely to reduce their health risks and for those around them.
+Smokers switching to vaping products are highly likely to reduce the risks to their health and those around them.

-When used as intended, vaping products pose no risk of nicotine poisoning to users, but e-liquids should be in child resistant packaging.
+When used as intended, vaping products pose no risk of nicotine poisoning to users, but vaping liquids should be in child resistant packaging.
 Vaping products release negligible levels of nicotine and other toxicants into ambient air with no identified health risks to bystanders.

 Currently there are no mandatory product safety requirements specifically for vaping products in New Zealand, however generic product safety standards apply.